boonjiashen2/boonjiashen2.github.io/_posts/2021-02-09-my-14-days-at-a-quarantine-facility-in-singapore.md

 ### Costs

-Each swab test costs S$160, and the hotel stay costs S$2000, inclusive of three meal a day but excludes laundry.
+The first swab test cost S$160, the second one cost S$125, and the hotel stay costs S$2000, inclusive of three meal a day but excludes laundry.
 Laundry is S$35 for 5 pieces of clothing which is exorbitant.
 I handwashed my clothes.

 ### Wrap-up